 Aster family (Asteraceae)

 Description: This herbaceous perennial plant is 2-5' tall, branching occasionally.
-The larger stems are occasionally reddish, and have lines of white hairs.
+The larger stems are occasionally reddish, and they have lines of white hairs.
 The alternate leaves are up to 5½" long and ¾" across, becoming smaller and narrower as they ascend up the stems.
-They are lanceolate, narrowly ovate, or linear, and have smooth margins.
-Underneath, the leaves are whitish green with a reticulate network of fine veins that is quite conspicuous.
+The leaves are lanceolate, narrowly ovate, or linear in shape with toothless margins; they are short-petioled or sessile.
+Above, the leaves are light to medium green, while below the leaves are whitish green with a reticulate network of fine veins; the latter is quite conspicuous.

-The inflorescence is large and pyramidal, containing numerous daisy-like composite flowers from ½–¾" across.
-Each flower has 20-30 lavender or light blue ray florets surrounding numerous yellow disk florets that eventually become reddish purple.
+The inflorescence is large and pyramidal, containing abundant leafy bracts and numerous daisy-like composite flowers about ½–¾" across.
+Each flower has 20-30 has lavender (less often white) ray florets surrounding numerous yellow disk florets that eventually become reddish purple.
 The blooming period occurs from early to mid-fall, and lasts about a month.
 There is no noticeable floral scent.
 The achenes develop with small tufts of hair, and are dispersed by the wind.
 The root system is fibrous and rhizomatous.
 The Willow Aster often spreads vegetatively to form small to large colonies.

 Cultivation: The preference is full sun, moist conditions, and fertile loamy soil.
 Foliar disease occurs occasionally, which may involve some yellowing of the leaves and the formation of black spots.
 This affects primarily the older leaves near the base of the plant, otherwise the foliage remains attractive.
 Some standing water is tolerated if it is temporary.

 Range & Habitat: The native Willow Aster is widely distributed, and it occurs in most counties of Illinois (see Distribution Map).
 This plant is occasional to locally common.
-Habitats include moist black soil prairies, moist meadows along rivers and lakes, thickets, roadside ditches, abandoned fields, and other poorly drained areas.
+Habitats include moist black soil prairies, moist sand prairies, moist meadows along rivers and lakes, prairie swales, typical thickets and sandy thickets, roadside ditches, moist areas of abandoned fields, and other poorly drained areas.

 Faunal Associations: Many kinds of insects visit the flowers, including long-tongued bees, short-tongued bees, flies, butterflies, and skippers.
 Among the bees, this includes such visitors as honeybees, bumblebees, Halictine bees, and some Andrenid bees that fly late in the season.
 Some Syrphid flies and beetles may feed on the pollen, otherwise these insects seek nectar; bees also collect pollen for their larvae.
 The caterpillars of the butterflies Chlosyne nycteis (Silvery Checkerspot) Phyciodes tharos (Pearl Crescent) feed on the foliage, as well as the caterpillars of several species of moths (see Moth Table).
 Various insects suck the juices from this and other asters, including plant bugs, lace bugs, and aphids.
 The Wild Turkey eats the foliage and seeds to a limited extent.
 Deer browse on this plant occasionally, while rabbits nibble on the foliage of immature plants.